7 Benefits Of A Capsule Wardrobe

 #1.
 It Prevents Decision Fatigue

-We’re increasingly seeing extremely successful people with simple wardrobes and the most common reason tends to be related to something called “decision fatigue”.
+We’re increasingly seeing extremely successful people with simple wardrobes, and the most common reason is related to something called “decision fatigue.”

-For example, Barack Obama told Vanity Fair in 2012, “You’ll see I wear only gray or blue suits,” he said “I’m trying to pare down decisions.
-I don’t want to make decisions about what I’m eating or wearing.
-Because I have too many other decisions to make.”
+For example, Barack Obama told Vanity Fair in 2012, “You’ll see I wear only gray or blue suits. " He said, “I’m trying to pare down my decisions.
+I don’t want to make decisions about what I’m eating or wearing because I have too many other decisions to make.”

 When asked why he wore the same thing every day, Mark Zuckerberg said, “I really want to clear my life to make it so that I have to make as few decisions as possible about anything except how to best serve the community.”
 He explains that he actually has multiple versions of the same grey shirt and that there are tons of menial decisions that just consume energy and aren’t necessary.